graysonguarino/graysonguarino.com/content/blog/A-Year-In-Embedded-Engineering.md

 ### 4. Timers

 MCUs will often have hardware timers which can be used to send a clock to peripherals or run callbacks at regular intervals.
-If there's anything that is time-critical in your application where you need to guarantee that code will be run every {period of time}, a timer can call an interrupt which pauses all other execution to run that code.
+If there's anything that is time critical in your application where you need to guarantee that code will be run every {period of time}, a timer can call an interrupt which pauses all other execution to run that code.

 ### 5. RAM Layout